Use of Essential Oils Around Dogs and Cats

 Currently, the information regarding the use of essential oils in and around animals is very limited.
 Due to the limited amount of data available, NOW does not recommend that concentrated essential oils be intentionally given to an animal for ingestion or applied topically unless directed for a specific condition under the direction of a veterinarian.

-If you diffuse essential oils for aromatherapy, steps should be taken to minimize full strength exposure for any pet.
+If you diffuse essential oils, steps should be taken to minimize full strength exposure for any pet.

 Due to insufficient information concerning the use of essential oils in cats, we cannot recommend their general use for direct inhalation through diffusion.
 Cats metabolize substances very differently from other animals and are unable to efficiently break down and eliminate certain chemicals and metabolites from their bodies.
 Medications and chemicals in the environment that would not be a problem for people, or even dogs and other animals, have the potential to be very toxic to cats.